paulroconnor/TimeVaryingVolatility/README.md

 where $\lambda$, $c$, and $\bar{\sigma}^2$ are constants.

-## Time-Varying, Stochastic Volatility in Discrete Time
+## Stochastic Volatility in Discrete Time
 In the GARCH(1,1) model, for example, the constant parameter $\sigma$ is replaced by a time series process of the form:

 $$